phxql/jna-info/README.md

 Run `./gradlew clean build` and check the `build/distributions` directory.

 ## Running
+Execute `./gradlew run`.

-Untar the distribution and run `bin/jna-info`.
+You can also untar the distribution (see "Building") and run `bin/jna-info`.

 ## License
 [LGPL v3](https://www.gnu.org/licenses/lgpl.html)